Healthcare UX

 • "Was it easy to find your results?" after follow-up

 These insights are more actionable, more timely, and more likely to reveal the specific issues that impact satisfaction.
+This approach to patient journey data collection can significantly improve patient experience journey mapping efforts.

 Final Thoughts: Better scores start with better systems

-If you want to improve your patient experience scores, start with the system not the symptom.
+If you want to improve your patient experience scores, start with the system, not the symptom.

 Let’s make your product effortless.